Alefpeneash/CreditCardValidation/README.md

+## Essence :

-This program is needed to identify the type of card and validate its number using the Luhn algorithm.
+This program is needed to identify the type of card and validate its number using the Luhn algorithm.(In essence should be used as a module for some larger program)

 ## Required software :
 * java 1.8 openjdk